Teaalin/onscreen_shortcut_buttons/README.md

 ## Caveats:
  - It relies on alt-tab to switch to the window that you want to use the shortcut on.
 I can't predict how it will behave if your alt-tab works differently.
 I plan to hunt alternative methods.
- - Terribly difficult, if not impossible to move the window with only one column unless you configure the padding
+ - Impossible to move the window with only one column unless you configure the padding
  - Sometimes the buttons don't work or do something weird (likely because of alt-tab behaviour)